cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-resource-queue.md

 You can optionally assign a `PRIORITY` to a resource queue to control the relative share of available CPU resources used by queries associated with the queue in relation to other resource queues.
 If a value is not defined for `PRIORITY`, queries associated with the queue have a default priority of `MEDIUM`.

 Resource queues with an optional `MEMORY_LIMIT` threshold set a maximum limit on the amount of memory that all queries submitted through a resource queue can consume on a segment host.
 This determines the total amount of memory that all worker processes of a query can consume on a segment host during query execution.
-Greenplum recommends that `MEMORY_LIMIT` be used in conjunction with `ACTIVE_STATEMENTS` rather than with `MAX_COST`.
+Cloudberry Database recommends that `MEMORY_LIMIT` be used in conjunction with `ACTIVE_STATEMENTS` rather than with `MAX_COST`.
 The default amount of memory allotted per query on statement-based queues is: `MEMORY_LIMIT / ACTIVE_STATEMENTS`.
 The default amount of memory allotted per query on cost-based queues is: `MEMORY_LIMIT * (query_cost / MAX_COST)`.

 The default memory allotment can be overridden on a per-query basis using the `statement_mem` server configuration parameter, provided that `MEMORY_LIMIT` or `max_statement_mem` is not exceeded.
 For example, to allocate more memory to a particular query: